katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 **03. Scripts**: contains all Python scripts (Jupyter Notebook).
 Please note that script 6.3 couldn't be uploaded (not even in a compressed version) because of the max file size limitation of GitHub.

 **04. Visualizations**: contains the visualizations for the project created in Python.
 Please note that most visualizations were created in the final phase of the project, utilizing Tableau.

+## Deliverables
+The most relevant results of this case study can be viewed as an interactive storyboard on Tableau: